ibm-cloud-docs/language-translator/customizing.md

 Use a **parallel corpus** to provide additional translations for the base model to learn from.
 This helps to adapt the base model to a specific domain.
 How the resulting custom model translates text depends on the model's combined understanding of the parallel corpus and the base model.

-- Training data format: [TMX](#creating-tmx-files) (UTF-8 encoded)
+- Encoding: UTF-8
-- Maximum length of translation pairs: 80 source words
+- Maximum length of translation pairs: 80 source words (longer inputs will be ignored)
 - Minimum number of translation pairs: 5,000
+- Maximum number of translation pairs: 500,000
-- Maximum file size: 250 MB
+- Maximum (cumulative) file size: 250 MB
 - You can submit multiple parallel corpus files by repeating the `parallel_corpus` multipart form parameter as long as the cumulative size of the files doesn't exceed 250 MB.

 ### Parallel corpus example